Incident DetailsCause of Death:

 Custody Officer Hiram McWilliams died as a result of injuries he suffered the previous day during an assault by an inmate at the Indiana Reformatory in Clarksville.

-The 20-year-old inmate, who was serving a sentence for grand larceny of one to 14 years, was later found guilty of first-degree murder and sentenced to death.
-After the Indiana Supreme Court ordered a new trial on appeal, he was sentenced to life in prison.
+He was later found guilty of first-degree murder and sentenced to death.
+After the Indiana Supreme Court ordered a new trial on appeal, he was convicted of second-degree murder and sentenced to life in prison.

-Custody Officer McWilliams was survived by his wife, sister, three brothers and father.
+Custody Officer McWilliams, from Marengo, was survived by his wife, sister, three brothers and father.

 The Indiana State Prison South/Indiana Reformatory/Colgate-Palmolive Historic District consists of 18 contributing buildings dating to 1847 and is roughly bounded by Clark Boulevard, Montgomery Avenue, Missouri Avenue and the CSX railroad tracks.
 The district was added to the National Register of Historic Places on March 13, 2019 and listed on the Indiana Register of Historic Sites and Structures on January 16, 2019.